severity1/custom-amazon-bedrock-agent-action/README.md

 ![GitHub Action](https://img.shields.io/badge/Custom%20Bedrock%20Analysis-blue)

-This GitHub Action leverages [Amazon Bedrock Agent](https://docs.aws.amazon.com/bedrock/latest/userguide/agents.html) to analyze files in a pull request (PR) and provide feedback.
-It's designed to be customizable, allowing you to tailor the analysis based on specific requirements and use cases.
+This GitHub Action uses [Amazon Bedrock Agent](https://docs.aws.amazon.com/bedrock/latest/userguide/agents.html) to analyze files in a pull request (PR) and provide feedback.
+The action is highly customizable, allowing you to tailor the analysis based on your specific requirements and use cases.
+Additionally, it easily integrates with [Amazon Bedrock Knowledge Bases](https://docs.aws.amazon.com/bedrock/latest/userguide/knowledge-bases.html), a fully managed Retrieval Augmented Generation (RAG) service that delivers accurate and contextually relevant responses from company or domain-specific data.
+This integration enhances the action’s capability by providing enriched, context-aware insights for more precise feedback.

+## Overview

 ```mermaid
 %%{init: {'theme': 'dark'}}%%